jmtdiep/Diabetes-Interface-Platform/README.md

 -Message pop-up with suggestions depending on BSL levels -Possible fasting time frames (testing WIP)
 -Option to input in fitness workout for the relevant day

+-Keep it simple and clean
+-Add ons will be done later stage